Alchemy (event): Alchemy Public Works (APW)

 APW is responsible for deploying and maintaining event infrastructure such as generators, tools, and shade structures.
 In conjunction with Fire Safety and EMS, they are also responsible for preparing the effigy to be burned on the Saturday night of the event.
 They also work with the EC and the Board on acquiring new equipment and infrastructure.

 Art

 The Art Team works with the Alchemy Art Fundraiser Event Leads to facilitate artists being able to bring and place their art installations at the event.
 They are the point-of-contact between Alchemy funded artists and the Placement Team, the Fire Safety Team (for art that is to be burned or utilizes open flames), and documenting art at the event.

 Center Camp

 Center Camp is housed under a large circus tent and is intended to be a stage for any and all participants at the event to showcase their art and expression.
 The Center Camp Leads are responsible for facilitating participants scheduling their own performances, coordinating with artists on showcasing their art, procuring furniture for participants to use throughout the event, as well as setting up and maintaining the camp's sound system.

-Connexus

-Connexus is the main information clearinghouse at the event itself.
-Connexus is the place to go if you want information about the land, locations of various camps and activities, teams and volunteer opportunities, theme camp locations and registration, and lost and found.